-As the group is still relatively new and only has one album’s worth of songs (plus a few extras), their mini-gig at Rough Trade this evening, where they play eight tunes, is not that much shorter than their ‘real’ gigs, which seem to be only 3-4 songs longer, so it almost feels like we’re getting a whole gig.
+As the group is still relatively new and only has one album’s worth of songs (plus a few extras) in their repertoire, their mini-gig at Rough Trade this evening, where they play eight tunes, is not that much shorter than their ‘real’ gigs, which seem to be only 3-4 songs longer, so it almost feels like we’re getting a whole gig.
 Nevertheless, it certainly made me want to check them out at a full concert in the future.

-A unit of five young men from Ireland named after Johnny Fontaine from The Godfather.
-I don’t know if this implies they foresee themselves as failed entertainers who have to use their mob connections and decapitated horse heads to try and revive their careers.
-Let’s hope it doesn’t come to that, and for now, at least, it certainly doesn’t look like it.
+Fontaines D.C. is a unit of five young men from Ireland named after Johnny Fontaine from The Godfather.
+I don’t know if this implies they foresee themselves as failed entertainers, who have to use their mob connections and decapitated horse heads to try and revive their careers.
+Let’s hope it doesn’t come to that, and for now, at least, it certainly doesn’t look like it will.

 The band is blessed with a charismatic frontman, Grian Chatten, who strikes a winning combination of studied pose and sincere quirkiness.
 He keeps staring at the bright light above him, sometimes hitting out at it as if feigning discomfort of being in the spotlight.
-His body movement alternates between an erratic boxer waiting for a fight and a bored child making faces and bouncing around.
-Perhaps this is how he gets himself in the ‘frontman zone’ by turning nervous energy into a confident swagger and staring out audience members with affected menace.
-Like any great frontman, he is intriguing to watch, and his extensive movements never happen at the expense of his singing.
+His body movements alternate between an erratic boxer waiting for a fight and a bored child making faces and bouncing around.
+Perhaps this is how he gets himself in the ‘frontman zone’, by turning nervous energy into a confident swagger and staring out audience members with affected menace.
+Like any great frontman, he is intriguing to watch, and his extensive movements never happen at the expense of his expressive singing.

-Fontaine D.C.’s songs are great.
+Fontaine D.C. have great songs.
 They are a part of a current crop of bands that have tapped into the sound and atmosphere (and look?) of bands like The Fall, Echo and the Bunnymen or Joy Division.
 It’s hard not to get the sense of having stepped into a soundscape of the alternative rock scene from the late seventies/early eighties.

-Regardless, Fontaines D.C. comes across as current and new, as indeed they are, and their songs don’t feel like rip-offs.
-The band got their own thing going on, and I’m sure the crowd agrees, from grey-haired Gen X’ers to fresh-faced Millennials and whatever other categories of humans in attendance at this gig.
+Regardless, Fontaines D.C. comes across as current and new, as indeed the band is, and the band’s songs don’t feel like rip-offs.
+They got their own thing going on, and I’m sure the crowd agrees, from grey-haired Gen X’ers to fresh-faced Millennials.

-Towards the end, there is some mild moshing with a few bumps and pushes but nothing approaching aggressive or violent.
+Towards the end, there is some mild moshing going on, but nothing aggressive or violent.
 Is Polite Moshing a thing – ‘Poshing’ perhaps?

 I am often not able to pick out lyrics from songs I don’t know (perhaps because of a lifelong reduced hearing on one ear), but when I look up the lyrics online afterwards, I can read what I couldn’t hear properly – these lyrics are excellent: